crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/common-attack-targets.md

 ### OWASP Top 10

+reword:

+OWASP, the Open Worldwide Application Security Project (formerly Open Web Application Security Project), is an online community that publishes open-source information and resources on IoT, system software and web application security.
+It is led by a non-profit called The OWASP Foundation.

+The "Top Ten", first published in 2003, is an annual listing of critical application security risks.
+Many standards, books, tools, and many organizations reference the Top 10 project, including MITRE, PCI DSS, the Defense Information Systems Agency (DISA-STIG), and the United States Federal Trade Commission.
-OWASP Testing Guide (Web Security Testing Guide)

-"The guide is structured to mirror the phases of a typical application penetration test.
+The OWASP Testing Guide (Web Security Testing Guide) is structured to mirror the phases of a typical application penetration test.
 It begins with preliminary steps like information gathering and configuration management testing, then moves into a thorough examination of identity management, authentication, and session management controls.
 The core of the WSTG is its extensive coverage of specific vulnerability classes, most notably the OWASP Top 10 risks such as SQL Injection (SQLi), Cross-Site Scripting (XSS), and Cross-Site Request Forgery (CSRF).
-For each testing area, the guide provides a clear objective, descriptions of how to test for weaknesses, and guidance on how to interpret the results."
+For each testing area, the guide provides a clear objective, descriptions of how to test for weaknesses, and guidance on how to interpret the results.

-OWASP Top 10 emphasizes web-specific risks.

-OWASP Top Ten

-The "Top Ten", first published in 2003, is an annual listing of critical application security risks.[11][12][13][14][15]
-Many standards, books, tools, and many organizations reference the Top 10 project, including MITRE, PCI DSS,[16] the Defense Information Systems Agency (DISA-STIG), and the United States Federal Trade Commission.[17][18]

-**Comparison of Frameworks / Shared themes**
+Comparison of OWASP Top 10 and NIST SP 800-115 Frameworks / Shared themes

 Shared themes:
 * Input validation, misconfigurations appear in both OWASP Top 10 and NIST SP 800-115.